skittleson/DoCodeThatMatters/src/src/posts/004-software-lessons.md

 This concept of **documenting knowledge to a solution for a common problem is critical in teams**.
 Learn to do it well.
 Great git example: https://github.com/k88hudson/git-flight-rules

 ---
+## Automate Routine Trivial Tasks
+Learn to automated the repetitive tasks.
+Use bash scripts, powershell, macros, selenium, IFTTT, etc.  These will help with context switching.

+---

 ## Keep Current
 Listen to podcasts, dev blogs, dev news feeds (hackernews, sub reddits) and books are essential to keeping up.
 It also helps with what developers feel about the current state of technology, companies, and projects.
 Start here: https://coreskills.mmodrow.rocks/2018/03/14/top-7-podcasts-for-the-modern-software-developer/